Particular/Workshop/exercises/04 - Integration with ITOps.md

 Once an order is ready to ship, we want to initiate shipping by telling our shipping partner to come pick the package up.
 We do this by calling their Web Service with the customer name, address, weight and volume of the package.

-## Exercise 04.1 - Send and handle integration command from Shipping to ITops
+## Exercise 04.1 - Send and handle integration command from Shipping to ITOps

 In this exercise, we'll have the saga in `Shipping` tell ITOps to integrate with FedEx.
 The saga will do this by sending a command to ITOps when it knows an order has both been placed and paid for.
 ItOps will fetch the data through providers and call FedEx.